microsoft/fluentui/packages/codemods/documentation/howTo.md

 ## CodeMod Writing Overview

-There are two principal ways of writing your own codemods:
+There are three principal ways of writing your own codemods:

 - **Config-based codemod**: Probably the easier way to create a codemod, the config-based codemod reads in the contents of the json file `upgrades.json`, and returns a ready-to-run codemod to the user.
 To learn more about the specifics of the file configurations, [check out the custom types file](../src/codemods/types.ts)
-- **Custom codemod**: For developers who want more flexibility with their codemods, they have the option to create their own mods by wrapping codemod _utilities_ together in a function and passing said function into the `createCodeMod()` function, which will return a ready-to-run codemod.
+- **Custom codemod with createCodeMod()**: For developers who want more flexibility with their codemods, they have the option to create their own mods by wrapping codemod _utilities_ together in a function and passing said function into the `createCodeMod()` function, which will return a ready-to-run codemod.
 We'll go through an example of this later.
+- **Custom codemod manual creation**: The last strategy involves creating a codemod yourself with no helper functions.
+This allows to maximal flexibility, especially WRT error handling, but it's the least user-friendly for new modders.

 Here are the current features our codemods support: